-- dissolution of pension funds can be carried out at the request of the founder of the pension funds (the "Founder") to the OJK; - a pension fund can be dissolved by the OJK if it is of the view that the pension fund cannot fulfil its liabilities to the participants, the retirees and other entitled parties, or in the event that the cessation of contribution payments is deemed harmful to the financial condition of the pension fund; - if the founder of the pension fund is dissolved, the pension fund is dissolved; and - the dissolution of a pension fund and the appointment of a liquidator is a decision for the OJK.
+- If the Founder is dissolved, the pension fund is dissolved. - A pension fund can be dissolved by the OJK if: - (a) it is of the view that the pension fund cannot fulfil its liabilities to the participants and entitled parties; - (b) the cessation of contribution payments is deemed harmful to the financial condition of the pension fund; or - (c) the pension funds do not operate within one year since their establishment. - The dissolution of a pension fund and the appointment of a liquidator is a decision for the OJK.

-According to Per OJK 9/2014, a pension fund may be dissolved by the OJK if:
+According to Per OJK 9/2014, a pension fund may be dissolved by the OJK in the case of the following.

-- the Founder files a petition to dissolve the pension fund with the OJK; - the Founder is dissolved, and no replacement of the Founder exists and the liquidator of the Founder (or the Founder itself) files a petition with the OJK to dissolve the pension funds; - the OJK determines that the pension fund is unable to fulfil its obligations to its participants, retirees and the entitled parties (eg, the widow/widower/child of the participant/ retiree) if: - (a) the pension fund suffers a liquidity problem in which it is predicted that it will not be able to pay the retirement benefit until the next subsequent year; and/or
+- The Founder files a petition to dissolve the pension fund with the OJK. - The Founder is dissolved, no replacement for the Founder exists and the liquidator of the Founder (or the Founder itself) files a petition with the OJK to dissolve the pension funds. - The OJK determines that the pension fund is unable to fulfil its obligations to its participants, retirees and the entitled parties (eg, the widow/widower/child of the participant/retiree) if: - (a) the pension fund suffers a liquidity problem in which it is predicted that it will not be able to pay the retirement benefit until the next subsequent year; and/or - (b) for three consecutive years, a pension fund with a fixed benefit pension programme is at level three funding quality and has a solvability ratio of less than 50%.

-- (b) for three consecutive years, a pension fund with a fixed benefit pension programme is at level three funding quality and has a solvability ratio of less than 50%; and/or - the cessation of contribution payments could harm the financial state of the pension funds if: - (a) the Founder does not pay the due contribution for one consecutive year; - (b) the Founder has an outstanding due contribution accumulation that is equal to two years of contributions or more; and/or - (c) the pension fund with a fixed benefit pension programme has no participants.
+- The cessation of contribution payments could harm the financial state of the pension funds if - (a) the Founder does not pay the due contribution for one consecutive year; - (b) the Founder has an outstanding due contribution accumulation that is equal to two years of contributions or more; and/or - (c) the pension fund with a fixed benefit pension programme has no participants.